USS Buckingham: Operation Magic Carpet

 The attack transport operated as part of the "Operation Magic Carpet" fleet on her return trip to San Francisco, carrying home over 1,800 veterans.
 In November, Buckingham made one more trip to Japan carrying occupation troops.
 She discharged some of her passengers at Sasebo on 25 November and proceeded to Nagasaki to disembark the rest.
 After embarking more than 1,500 returning servicemen, Buckingham crossed the Pacific Ocean for the last time.

 Decommissioning and fate

 Scheduled for inactivation, the ship made the long voyage to Norfolk, Virginia, early in 1946.
-She was decommissioned there on 1 March 1946 and was returned to the Maritime Commission on 5 March 1946.
+She was decommissioned there on 1 March 1946 and was returned to the United States Maritime Commission on 5 March 1946.
 Her name struck from the Navy list on 20 March 1946.
 Placed in the Maritime Commission's National Defense Reserve Fleet at James River, Virginia, she remained there until January 1974 when she was sold to Consolidated Steel Corp., Brownsville, Texas, for scrapping.